 New technologies, services and markets produce appealing opportunities for growth investors.
 Wireless and broadband are attractive growth avenues.
 Wireless voice, though still replacing wireline service, is mature in first-world countries.
-But service penetration in developing nations, that is, in Latin America, Africa, the Middle East, Central Asia, and East Asia, is quite modest.
+Service penetration in emerging markets, that is, in Latin America, Africa, the Middle East, Central Asia, and East Asia, remains somewhat modest, but is developing rapidly.
 Also, low-rate, unlimited prepaid wireless service is a fast-expanding market sector that is taking business from highly profitable postpaid (under contract) offerings.
 Companies are adding to the attractiveness of wireless by integrating wired networks, services and devices.

-Though the cablers have well-established wired broadband service, telcos, with their own offerings, are competing effectively, and scoring strong revenue and income gains.
-And wireless broadband, in the forms of advanced WiMax and Long-Term Evolution technology, is an improvement that holds strong growth prospects.
+Though the cable providers have well-established wired broadband service, telcos, with their own offerings, are competing effectively, and scoring strong revenue and income gains.
+At the same time, wireless broadband, namely in the form of Long-Term Evolution (LTE) technology, is an improvement that holds strong growth prospects.